erlang/erlang.github.io/_posts/2021-08-03-scalable-ets-counters.md

    ![alt text](/images/ets_scalable_counters/snap_ani_5.png "Step 6")

 Now, you should have got a basic understanding of how ETS' decentralized counters work.
-You are also very welcome to look at the source code in [erl_flxctr.c](https://github.com/erlang/otp/blob/ce7dbe8742e66f4632b5d39a9b4d7aa461e4f164/erts/emulator/beam/erl_flxctr.c) and
+You are also welcome to look at the source code in [erl_flxctr.c](https://github.com/erlang/otp/blob/ce7dbe8742e66f4632b5d39a9b4d7aa461e4f164/erts/emulator/beam/erl_flxctr.c) and